shannonpowelson/number-of-living-organ-donors-analysis/README.md

 # patient-survival-post-organ-transplant
-Uses linear regression analyses to compare survival rates for patients who have received an organ transplant
+Uses linear regression analyses to analyze the number of the living organ donors with respect to donor age and gender